 A comforting salad full of delicious things like potatoes, beets, olives, carrots, gherkins, eggs and homemade mayonnaise.

-This would be the vegetarian version of the Romanian Boeuf Salad my grandmother used to make so often.
+This would be the vegetarian version of the Romanian Boeuf Salad with Potatoes, Gherkins and Mayonnaise my grandmother used to make so often.
 As much as we all loved the classic, a change was nice from time to time and then she would make this equally delicious salad where she would use beets instead of chicken.

 I remember myself as a kid being so glad when my grandmother would come home from the market with a couple of large beetroots in her bag.
 She would always bake them in the oven, it would take quite a few hours until they were done, but what a treat they were afterward.
 Most of the times she would make a simple beet salad with horseradish, but sometimes it would be this Salad à la russe or often enough I would just slice the beets and eat them plain with some bread and cheese.
 So sweet and delicious.